MaksimDzhangirov/backendBankExample/docs/part64-eng.md

 bearerToken := fmt.Sprintf("%s %s", authorizationBearer, accessToken)
 ```

 I pass in this `CreateToken` method the user's username and a valid
 duration of 1 minute.
 This method will return the access token string,
 a token payload, and an error.
-Wo don't use the token payload, so I leave
+We don't use the token payload, so I leave
 it as a blank identifier.
 Then check that the returned error is `nil`
 with `require.NoError()` function.